 Archer's 3rd Ave Burlington Boutique Hotel

 Burlington is Boston's most buzzy northwest suburb and home to 3rd Ave, a fashionable town center with distinctive dining, unique shops and the region’s only Wegmans.
-Soon, Archer’s four-story boutique hotel — designed to showcase a signature industrial-chic style brimming with curated local touches — will join the wonderfully walkable neighborhood.
+Archer’s four-story boutique hotel — designed to showcase a signature industrial-chic style brimming with curated local touches — joins the wonderfully walkable neighborhood.

 Walk around Burlington’s go-to district for great discoveries and you’ll have a grand time.
 3rd Ave is New England’s favorite, new destination for distinctive restaurants, unique shops and noteworthy entertainment.

 Anchored by the region’s only Wegmans — a specialty foods store ranked as America’s No. 1 favorite grocery store — 3rd Ave is home to such shop-till-you-drop notables as Jenny Boston Boutique, David’s Tea, Xfinity, Boston Interiors, Dover Rug, The Shade Store, Mitchell Gold + Bob Williams and Kohler Signature Store by Supply New England.
 Need a workout or touchup?
 Visit Xtend Barre, LunchBoxWax, James Joseph Salon or 18|8 Fine Men’s Salon.
 Enjoy family entertainment at King’s.
 Then settle in for a memorable meal at Osteria Nino, The Bancroft, Tony C’s or Redstone American Grill and cap off the end to a perfect day with fresh-made ice cream at Bedford Farms.